 This bill amends the Open Meeting Law in Minnesota to enhance the privacy of applicants for school district superintendent and principal positions.
-It allows for the classification of personnel data related to these applicants as private, meaning their names and other identifying information will not be publicly disclosed unless they are certified as eligible for appointment or are finalists for the position.
+It allows for the classification of personnel data related to these applicants as private, meaning that their names and other identifying information will not be publicly disclosed unless they are certified as eligible for appointment or are finalists for the position.
 The private classification will expire once the applicant accepts an offer of employment.

 Statutes affected: